Tavernari/RickAndMortyApp/README.md

 #  Rick and Morty App Example

-This project target is make an example with a modular structure using Swift Package Manager as dependency manager
+This project target is about making an example with a modular structure using Swift Package Manager as a dependency manager

 ![Example](./PlanningFiles/example_application.gif)